 At night we drank with the Aussies at La Barong in Kuta or Doggies Disco in Legian and tried to keep up (not a good idea).
-Later I would read by candlelight and pass out in my Losmen surrounded by mosquito coils and a pool of sweat.
-Wake up to a cacophony of birds, the noise of something trashing through the jungle, and fresh fruit and tea.
-During the day we surfed, walked the endless beaches, explored the island, and ate the local food, which was fantastic.
+Later I would read by candlelight and pass out in my Losmen surrounded by mosquito coils in a pool of sweat.
+Wake up to a cacophony of birds, the noise of something trashing through the jungle, and fresh bananas and tea.
+During the day we surfed, walked the endless beaches, explored the island and ate the local food, which was fantastic.
 Satay, curry, yogurt, granola with molasses, fresh fruit, smoothies — heaven.
 The Balinese people I have never forgotten: simple, open, honest, lovely, deeply religious and always trying to sell you something.
 I lived this way day in, day out for three weeks; a time that I have never forgotten.
+It changed me.
 It was paradise in every sense of the word.

 Time to leave.
-Even through I had a plane ticket I decided to take the long way back: a bus to Gilimanuk, a ferry to Banyuwangi, then 600 miles and two days on a train to Jarkata.
-Beautiful country but it was quite an ordeal.
+Even through I had a plane ticket I decided to take the long way back: a bus to Gilimanuk, a ferry to Banyuwangi, then 600 miles and two days on a train to Jakata.
+Beautiful country but it was an ordeal.
 The “bathroom” was a hole in the floor (no fun with dysentery) and in several places there was a single track so we’d sit and wait, sometimes many hours in sweltering heat, for a train to come through from the other direction.
 Once I tried to get off and walk around but was quickly escorted back to the train by an armed guard.
+Rebels in the jungle they said.
 I wasn’t in Kansas anymore.
 I can still smell the clove cigarettes from that trip; taste the jasmine tea; remember the endless green jungle flashing by; hear the sounds of the jungle.
-Here’s a video I made from my trip to Bali so many years go:
+Here’s a video I made from my trip to Bali so many years ago: